-- On the day of the scheduled test, at least three (3) hours prior to the scheduled test, the Generator Resource, through the Transmission Owner, must request permission from the NYISO to perform the test.
-Also, the GeneratorResource, regardless of size, (with or without a DAM schedule), must ensure that in the Real-Time Market the unit is scheduled for the hours requested for the test, including ramping up to and down from the test level (as needed).
+On the day of the scheduled test, at least three (3) hours prior to the scheduled test, the Generator Resource, through the Transmission Owner, must request permission from the NYISO to perform the test.
+Also, the Generator Resource, regardless of size, (with or without a DAM schedule), must ensure that in the Real-Time Market the unit is scheduled for the hours requested for the test, including ramping up to and down from the test level (as needed).
 Test schedules must be appropriate to the unit's Resource's normal ramp rate.
+The
-The NYISO will approve or deny the request at least two (2) hours prior to the start of the scheduled test, notifying the Generator Resource through the Transmission Owner, allowing time for Real Time Market bid adjustments. - If conditions occur that could result in a test cancellation, a delay beyond the scheduled start time, an extension beyond the scheduled end time, or if the Generator-Resource is projecting that it cannot meet its Day-Ahead schedule, the Generator Resource will notify the

-Transmission Owner who will notify the NYISO operators.
+NYISO will approve or deny the request at least two (2) hours prior to the start of the scheduled test, notifying the Generator Resource through the Transmission Owner, allowing time for Real Time Market bid adjustments.

+- If conditions occur that could result in a test cancellation, a delay beyond the scheduled start time, an extension beyond the scheduled end time, or if the Generator Resource is projecting that it cannot meet its Day-Ahead schedule, the Generator-Resource will notify the Transmission Owner who will notify the NYISO operators.
 Generators Resources should communicate their expected operating characteristics during these events and make appropriate changes in the unit's Real-Time energy offers.
 If the NYISO approves a schedule change, special settlement rules may still apply.
-However, the test duration limits included in the Test Specific Criteria section below for all Eligible Tests still apply.

-- At least 3 hours before the test, the Generator Resource is required to have submitted in the NYISO Real Time market, hourly offers reflecting a good-faith estimate of its energy production. - For all tests with the exception of those tests required by the NYISO (DMNC & VAr) Suppliers must bid the generators in Self-Committed Fixed mode in quarter-hour increments for all hours when the Eligible Test is expected to be conducted.
+However, the test duration limits included in the Test Specific Criteria section below for all Eligible Tests still apply. - At least 3 hours before the test, the Generator-Resource is required to have submitted in the NYISO Real Time market, hourly offers reflecting a good-faith estimate of its energy production. - For all tests with the exception of those tests required by the NYISO (DMNC & VAr) Suppliers must bid the generators in Self-Committed Fixed mode in quarter-hour increments for all hours when the Eligible Test is expected to be conducted.
 These offers will be used for all NYISO Real-Time schedule forecasts.
-Rules addressing NYISO required - The Generator Resource must notify the NYISO through the Transmission Owner that the test has started.
+Rules addressing NYISO required tests are outlined in the documents identified in the Eligible Tests section below. - The Generator Resource must notify the NYISO through the Transmission Owner that the test has started. - The NYISO will log the Generator Resource test and will dispatch the Generator Resource consistent with its Real-Time schedule. - The Generator Resource must notify the NYISO through the Transmission Owner that the test is complete.
+The NYISO will log the completion time and the Generator-Resource will continue to follow its Real-Time schedule.